The Dream Of North Korea Is Alive In West Africa

 Although my attempt at entering the embassy failed, I was able to meet someone who does have regular access: a cheerful, round-faced journalist who goes by the nickname Doc (he asked not to be identified, worried that being linked with North Korea might jeopardize his work).
 We met at his cluttered office on a quiet street in central Abuja, where he was barely visible behind the stacks of papers and books on his desk.
 One pile consisted of dozens of orange pamphlets.

 LET US BRILLIANTLY ACCOMPLISH THE REVOLUTIONARY CAUSE OF JUCHE, HOLDING KIM JONG IL IN HIGH ESTEEM AS THE ETERNAL GENERAL SECRETARY OF OUR PARTY, the cover read.
-It’s a manifesto written by Jong Un, copies of which had been printed in the southeastern Nigerian publishing hub of Enugu.
+It’s a manifesto written by Kim Jong Un, copies of which had been printed in the southeastern Nigerian publishing hub of Enugu.

 One such pamphlet first caught Doc’s eye in 2002, during one of the regular meetings the various associations hold across universities.
 “I went through some … and I imagined if Nigerians could think alike, this country could be a lovely country.”